 A teacher once told me that the moment a woman stops listening to that deep inner voice, to that call, to that ache, to that beating drum, is the moment she begins to die.

 I share this story because the more women I talk to, especially after this difficult year, the more I realize that I am not alone.
 This year has shattered our norms in profound ways.
 Many of us are hearing the call to step forward into a different life, to take a leap of faith and make a change we never would have imagined before.
 Maybe it’s moving, maybe is closing or starting a business, maybe it’s ending a relationship.
 Maybe it’s stepping more into who you are and finally putting down the mask you’ve been hiding behind.
 Maybe…

-I am now feeling the call to bring together a small counsel of women where we practice listening to that call, wherever it’s wanting to take us, and supporting each other to cross the bridge into a new way of being.
+I am now feeling the call to bring together women in a new way, a way where we can practice listening to that call, wherever it’s wanting to take us, and supporting each other to cross the bridge into a new way of being.
 I am feeling the call to help women choose to fully live.

-I am looking for 6 women who want private mentorship, sisterhood, and support to help them find the courage to step out of the old way and into the new.
-This will be a tight-knit circle where we dive deep together for four months and emerge from this difficult year more aligned and ready to build a new future.
+I am looking for 20 women who want private mentorship, sisterhood, and support to help them find the courage to step out of the old way and into the new.
+This will be a tight-knit circle where we dive deep together for three months and emerge from this difficult year more aligned and ready to build a new future.